OhMyMndy/kubernetes-vagrant/README.md

 - Cilium as CNI and for networking policies and Kubeproxy replacement

+## Features

+- Setup and configuration through Ansible
+- Automatic upgrading of Kubernetes version when changing Kubernetes version in Ansible config
+- Adding new nodes with `vagrant up --provision` after adding node in `config.rb`

 ## Getting started:

 Copy `config-example.rb` to `config.rb`

 Run `vagrant up --provision`

+## To do

+- Graceful upgrades of Kubernetes nodes (cordon and drain before upgrading)